-At Elmgrove, we follow the 'Letters and Sounds' phonic programme.
-We use the 'Phonics Bug' reading scheme, alongside the interactive teaching programme to facilitate the teaching of phonics.
-We also use resources from phonicsplay.co.uk to support the teaching of phonics.
+At Elmgrove, we use 'Phonics Bug' as our Systematic Synthetic Phonics Programme, alongside the interactive teaching resources to facilitate the teaching of phonics.

-This process beginnings in Nursery where the children are taught to listen and hear sounds in the environment and follow Phase 1 of Letters and Sounds.
+This process beginnings in Nursery where the children are taught to listen and hear sounds in the environment and follow Phase 1.
 They begin Phase 2 when they are able to hear sound patterns and make rhyming strings.
-Phonics is taught daily in Reception where the children are assessed regularly every half term on both their phonic knowledge and the 'tricky words'.
-Intervention groups are quickly set up for those children who are falling behind.
+Phonics is taught daily in Reception where the children are assessed regularly every half term using Phonics Tracker.
+They are tracked on both their phonic knowledge and the 'tricky words'.
+Intervention groups are quickly set up for those children who are falling behind and sets are duly created.
 Parents are given ideas to support their child's learning at home through the home learning sheet which is sent home weekly and also through workshops which provide practical advice and activities.